nubbyless/Thetis-Plus/ReadMe.md

+WARNING: INSTALLING THIS WILL OVERWRITE YOUR CURRENT VERSION OF THETIS BUT SHOULD KEEP YOUR DATABASE INTACT (AS WITH EVERYTHING FREE NO GUARANTEES)

 This version of thetis has a built in vst plugin system it can only use vst3 plugins it can not use .vst or .vst2 plugins simply add the -vst flag to you shortcut to activate the plugin system it is only for 64bit systems there is no x86 32 bit version.